How to rip CD to MP3

 • Audio Format: M4A (MPEG-4 Audio)

 • M4A Codec: 'ALAC (Apple Lossless Audio Codec)'.
 It is possible to select other codecs, such as 'AAC (Advanced Audio Coding), however, ALAC gives the best results over AAC.
-AAC is a good option for saving disk space when superior quality is not so important.
+AAC is a good option for saving disk space when superior quality is not a top priority.

 • Bit Rate Mode: 'Average.'